oliverk120/newsly/README.md

 # Newsly

 Newsly is a small Express application that scrapes news sources and stores articles in a SQLite database.
-Optional enrichment tasks use the OpenAI API to extract M&A details from the article text.
+Optional enrichment tasks use the OpenAI API to extract M&A details.
+When extracting the acquiror, seller and target, the same request also classifies whether the article is about an "M&A" transaction, a "Financing" or "Other".

 ## Prerequisites